Learn how Joseph Distribution took operations from analog to digital with the Motive + Fleetio integration.

 “When we do pre-trip [inspections], if Motive deems something unsafe, it automatically tells Fleetio, ‘Hey, this vehicle is unsafe,’” Wilkins says.
 “So even if a driver says maybe it’s not unsafe to them, the DOT says it’s unsafe.
 That communication [between Motive and Fleetio] just helps.
 Dispatchers may miss something that the fleet team catches, so it helps keep us safer.”

-Wilkins is also a fan of Motive’s DRIVE score, and uses it to determine which drivers require extra coaching and which drivers should be rewarded for their safe driving.
+Wilkins is also a fan of Motive’s Safety Score and uses it to determine which drivers require extra coaching and which drivers should be rewarded for their safe driving.

 “Anytime we have a situation where we may not have a load for that day, we’ll still have a driver come in to do some training so we’re still paying for the whole day,” he says.
-“If you have a terrible DRIVE score, your training may be a different type of training than someone that has a very good drive score because we want to reward them.”
+“If you have a terrible Safety Score, your training may be a different type of training than someone that has a very good Safety Score, because we want to reward them.”